dtonhofer/prolog_notes/maplist/maplist_3_examples.md

 > `maplist(:Goal, ?List1, ?List2)`
 >
-> _"As maplist/2, operating on pairs of elements from two lists."_
+> _As maplist/2, operating on pairs of elements from two lists._

-So you have two lists, _List1_ and _List2_, and `maplist/2` will call the _Goal_ for pairwise associations of list items:
+Thus you have two lists, _List1_ and _List2_, and `maplist/3` will call the _Goal_ for pairwise associations of list items:

 ```
    List1             [L1A, L1B, L1C, L1D, ...